elizabrock/CSSE-490/labs/lab-01-photo-processing-app.md

 ## Requirements:

 * Your application must be deployed to Heroku
 * Your application must accept an uploaded image and return a version of that image that has one or more effects applied to it via.
-[ImageMagick](https://imagemagick.org/index.php)
+Pillow
 * Your work must be developed using the provided unit tests

 ## Getting Started: